jaewoong1/SRIT_Style-guided-I2I-translation/README.md

 # Official Pytorch Implementation - SRIT

-> Official project for the paper : [Style-Guided and Disentangled Representation for Robust Image-to-Image translation]()
+> Official code for the paper : [Style-Guided and Disentangled Representation for Robust Image-to-Image translation]()

 Appendix can be found here [[Appedix]]()